GerritCodeReview/gerrit/Documentation/dev-readme.txt

 ----

-Accept defaults by pressing Enter until 'init' completes, or add the '\--batch' command line option to avoid them entirely.
+Accept defaults by pressing Enter until 'init' completes, or add the '--batch' command line option to avoid them entirely.
 It is recommended to change the listen addresses from '*' to 'localhost' to prevent outside connections from contacting the development instance.